OxfordRSE/How-to-write-better-research-code-NTD-Technical-Meeting-2021/slides/slides.md

+# Quality research software

-# Software can be "good" in several ways
+## Software can be "good" in several ways

 -   Performance
 -   Usability